Decreasing Time to Value: What It Means and How to Achieve It in Customer Onboarding

 Time to value (TTV) is a customer success metric that measures the length of time it takes before a customer sees positive results from using your product and can justify their investment.

-The Benefit of Reducing Your Time to Value in 2021
+Benefit of Reducing Time to Value

 If you offer free trials, decreasing time to value is even more critical.
 The point of a free trial is to show customers how great your product is and the value they can get from it.
 If someone reaches the end of their test period and hasn’t seen any benefit to using your product, why would they pay to continue using it?